 As a parent you'll know how important the internet is to children - they use it to learn, play, socialise and express themselves.
 It's a highly creative place of amazing opportunities.
 But the technology children use every day can seem a bit daunting and you might worry about the risks your child can face online - such as bullying, contact from strangers or the possibility of them seeing illegal or inappropriate content.

 A simple and effective way to get involved with your children and their lives online is through discussion.
-By maintaining an open dialogue with your child and encouraging them to talk to you about their internet use parents can help children access the amazing resources the internet has to offer whilst keeping them safe online.
-You can engage with your children regarding their use of the internet while at home.
-Here are some conversation starter ideas from Childnet:
+By maintaining an open dialogue with your child and encouraging them to talk to you about their Internet use parents can help children access the amazing resources the Internet has to offer whilst keeping them safe online.
+You can engage with your children regarding their use of the Internet while at home.
+Try out these suggested Conversation Starters and Family Activities.
+Why not create a Family Online Safety Plan?

 As part of your child’s curriculum and the development of computer skills, we provide supervised access to the internet.
 We strongly believe that the use of the web and email is hugely worthwhile and an essential tool for children as they grow up in the modern world.
 But because there are always concerns about children having access to undesirable materials, we have taken positive steps to deal with this risk in school.
 Our school internet access provider operates a filtering system that restricts access to inappropriate materials.